Crittenden Compromise

 The Crittenden Compromise was an unsuccessful proposal to permanently enshrine slavery in the United States Constitution, and thereby make it unconstitutional for future congresses to end slavery.
-It was introduced by United States Senator John J. Crittenden (Constitutional Unionist of Kentucky) on December 18, 1860.
+It was introduced by United States senator John J. Crittenden (Constitutional Unionist of Kentucky) on December 18, 1860.
 It aimed to resolve the secession crisis of 1860–1861 that eventually led to the American Civil War by addressing the fears and grievances of Southern pro-slavery factions, and by quashing anti-slavery activities.
 The Crittenden Compromise is not to be confused with the Crittenden–Johnson Resolution, which provided that the Union would take no actions against slavery.

 Background

 The compromise proposed six constitutional amendments and four congressional resolutions.
 Crittenden introduced the package on December 18.
-It was tabled on December 31.

 It guaranteed the permanent existence of slavery in the slave states and addressed Southern demands in regard to fugitive slaves and slavery in the District of Columbia.
 It proposed re-instating the Missouri Compromise (which had been functionally repealed in 1854 by the Kansas–Nebraska Act and struck down entirely in 1857 by the Dred Scott decision) and extending the compromise line to the west, with slavery prohibited north of the 36° 30′ parallel and guaranteed south of it.
 The compromise included a clause that it could not be repealed or amended.

 The compromise was popular among most Southern members of the Senate, but it was generally unacceptable to the Republicans, who opposed the expansion of slavery beyond the states where it already existed, into the territories.
 The opposition of their party's leader, President-elect Abraham Lincoln, was crucial.
 Republicans said the compromise "would amount to a perpetual covenant of war against every people, tribe, and state owning a foot of land between here and Tierra del Fuego".
 The only territories south of the line were parts of New Mexico Territory and Indian Territory.
 There was considerable understanding on both sides that slavery would never flourish in New Mexico due mainly to its climate.
 The South refused the House Republicans' proposal, approved by committee on December 29, to admit New Mexico as a state immediately.
 However, not all opponents of the Crittenden Compromise also opposed further territorial expansion of the United States.
 The New York Times referred to "the whole future growth of the Republic" and "all the Territory that can ever belong to the United States—the whole of Mexico and Central America".